JohnQuinn1/Fresnel_Ultrasound/README.md

 ## Stepper Motor Control
 The stepper motor is controlled using a Rapsberry Pi Pico microcontroller.
-Communication with the Pi Pico from the PC is acheved over USB using PySerial and the PiPico's REPL feature, inspired by this [artice](http://blog.rareschool.com/2021/01/controlling-raspberry-pi-pico-using.html).
+Communication with the Pi Pico from the PC is acheved over USB using PySerial and the PiPico's REPL (Read-Evaluate-Print-Loop) feature, inspired by this [artice](http://blog.rareschool.com/2021/01/controlling-raspberry-pi-pico-using.html).
 We originally used Adafruit's Blinka but found it too slow for this application.